MostafaSolimanMO/100-days-of-code/r2-log.md

 ### R2D3
 Solved two problems -String Construction- and -Two Strings- on HackerRank, learned some ML concepts and the difference between the different types of ML learning algorithms and learned about using Room DB in Android with java

+### R2D4
+Solved one problem -Sherlock and Array- on HackerHank and learned about model representation and linear regression with one variable function